markovmodel/PyEMMA/doc/source/index.rst

 ..
 TODO: ipython rst conversion is not supported on RTD (readthedocs),
-    so shall we commit converted rst with images to repo?
+    so shall we commit converted rst with images to repo or have our own build process(travis).